The best camera under $200: cheap cameras with a bit more power

 Not only can you take photos using the Instax Hybrid Mini LiPlay but it can also print photos from your phone.
 Small enough to fit in your pocket its compact design makes it perfect for having on you at all times.
 Featuring an LCD screen and a selfie mirror on the front so you can make sure you're looking your best, Fujifilm really has thought of it all.
 Connect it to the LiPlay app on your phone so you can edit your photos and add things such as colored frames or apply a filter for a bit of fun.

+When we put the Instax mini LiPlay to the test in our full review, we came away impressed – the quality isn't amazing, but it's good enough to make for decent-looking prints.
 Even though the photos print out onto Instax Mini film, you can also choose to just keep the pictures stored on a micro SD card.
 Choose from Blush Gold, Elegant Black, or Stone White, depending on your style, and it's time to get snapping.
 It has a rechargeable battery, a built-in flash and three shortcut buttons so you can save your favorite settings.
-We haven't had a chance to test one yet, but with all it's nifty features we're sure it will find its way onto our best instant film camera guide.

 Best Polaroid